VoidemLIVE/VoidBot/README.md

 -------------
 So for any command help please visit https://voidemtwitch.gitbook.io/voidbot/

+NOT ALL COMMANDS WILL WORK.
+THERE WILL BE BUGS WITH THE CODE AFTER NEWER UPDATED FOR Node.JS, Discord.JS & more are needed

 I may update with any bugs people have with the bot.